Connerjm/Responsive-Portfolio/README.md

 My task is to use the Bootstrap CSS Framework to create a mobile responsive portfolio.
 I will need to create three html files and utilize bootstrap to make a simple, yet full web application.

-Brain storming notes for myself.
+Notes:

 All html files

 - Needs a nav bar with my name on the left and 3 options for my links on the right.
 The link for the current page is bold.
 - Has a background image.
+- Has a single content area with varying elements inside.
-- Needs a footer at the bottom that seems to just be color in the example.
-Maybe I can put contact info and a fake copyright.
+- Needs a footer at the bottom that has a faux copyright.
 - Make sure to use semantic tags include breakpoints to change formatting based on screen size.

 index.html

 - This is the main homescreen/about me page.
-- Has a container that has two rows.
-One for the title of the page, and one for the main content.
+- Single content area with a header and then image and text.
 - Has a picture with text wrapping it.

 portfolio.html